Romani, Balkan in Algeria

 What Are Their Lives Like?

-Unfortunately, they are also known as beggars and thieves.
+They also have a reputation as beggars and thieves.
 This reputation has caused much distrust and discrimination.
 In many countries, they are last in line for jobs.
 Some of the women work as domestic helpers, but they get paid meager wages.
 Many have insufficient housing and unsatisfactory medical attention.

 Parents often arrange marriages.
 Young couples usually marry while in their mid to late teens.
 Often, they prefer to elope rather than to have a wedding ceremony.
 They expect girls to be sexually pure before marriage.
 Once married, she joins her husband's family and gains status and respect by having children.